 You may have seen our recent blog: 4 Tips To Help Your Student Service Program Application Stand Out.
-We wanted to dive deeper and showcase some examples from our 2022 application process.
-Each of these examples were rated highly among our Selection Committee members, which is made up of our Board members and Student Service Program alumni.
+We wanted to dive deeper and showcase some examples from our application process.
+Each of these examples were rated highly among our Selection Committee members, which is made up of members of the Ryan Nece Foundation team and Student Service Program alumni.

 Video (weighted at 30%)

-First, we wanted to show you two examples of highly rated videos from our 2022 application process.
-The prompt says to, “Please submit a video (no longer than 4 minutes) about why you want to join our Student Service Program and why you believe it’s important to be service-minded.”
+First, we wanted to show you two examples of highly rated videos from our Class of 2026 and Class of 2027 applications.
+The prompt says to, “Please submit a video (no longer than three minutes) about why you want to join our Student Service Program and why you believe it’s important to be service-minded.”

 This is one of the most important parts of your application, but don’t feel like you have to be too flashy.
-As you will see from these examples, both of these applicants were selected for our Student Service Program, despite submitting completely different types of videos.
+Take a look at these examples.
+Both of these applicants were selected for our Student Service Program but submitted two completely different types of videos.

 Two Short Answer (weighted at 10% each)

-Next, we wanted to show you an example of highly rated short answer responses from our 2022 application process.
-Both of these short answer prompts are limited to 250 words each.
+Next, we wanted to show you an example of highly rated short answer responses from previous applications pr Both of these short answer prompts are limited to 250 words each.

 Question 1: How do you plan to balance your time on the Student Service Program with your academics, relationships, work, and other extra-curricular activities?